HeyItsRiddhi/CS109Site/index.md

 Can we:
 1. Use a baseline model, built only with data given by the state of Florida, that predicts an individual’s voter turnout?
 2. Enhance this prediction model by imputing ethnicity
-- Imputation of a person’s ethnicity using a more general classification (i.e. Jewish, Western European, etc).
+- Imputation of a person’s ethnicity using a more general classification (i.e. Jewish, Western European, etc.)
-- Imputation of a person’s ethnicity using more precise ethnicity and
+- Imputation of a person’s ethnicity using more precise ethnicity (i.e. Asian Muslim, Blackamerican, etc.)
 3. Determine which variables are most useful in predicting voter turnout
 4. See voter turnout trends between demographic groups / ethnicities